 Born in northern Wisconsin, I grew up in the Oshkosh area, attended UW-Oshkosh (music major), and lived in Oshkosh ever since.
 I learned to love music early, and was fortunate to have several mentors along the way.
 I started composing and arranging music at UW-Oshkosh--mostly choral and small ensemble works--studying under Rolf Yttrehus, Dr. Bruce Wise, and Dr. James Chaudoir.
 My first handbell composition was written for my daughter Erin--My Song of Joy, or, Erin's Lullaby.

 My "better half" Susan is an occupational health nurse, and I have worked for Arrowhead Conveyer for over 30 years.
 I have three grown children--Erin (Jason) lives in Oshkosh, Eric lives in Chicago, while Bryan (Ashley Nicole) lives in Appleton.
 A Desert Storm veteran, I retired from the 1157th Transportation Co. after 22 years at the rank of SSG.
 I am also a business owner.

 Musically, I continue to hone my skills as a composer/arranger.
-In January 2009 I accepted the position of handbell director at First Congregational Church, Oshkosh, where I also sing in their Chancel Choir.
+I also sing in the Chancel Choir at First Congregational Church, Oshkosh.
 In closing, all I have to say is, "BIG BELLS ROCK!!!"

 Shirley resides in Omro, Wisconsin and has been involved in music of some sort all her life.
 She started out by taking accordion lessons at the age of 5.
 She has sung in her church choir for over 30 years and with the Oshkosh Choraliers off and on for about 15 years.
 She has been playing bells for approximately 30 years.